ff6347/gestalten-in-code/projects/analog-phytocell/index.md

 ![Outputs](./assets/images/iteration4_5.png)

 ### Little herbarium

 To achieve a better link among the content of the book and the algorithm, the book had to change into a little booklet about plants, what was found in a second-hand bookshop.
 It includes some scientific illustrations that show the structure of plant cells and their mode of action and chemistry.
 Maybe you can visualize how wonderfully you could assimilate the execution of the algorithm with them!

 ![Herbarium book](./assets/images/herbarium_book.png)

-But I didn't dare to touch it.
 Using the simple book for testing, it showed that the ink of the black pen bleeds so much that you can see it on the back page.
-I still haven't found a satisfying solution or good pen for it.
-One idea would be to insert transparent paper for the drawings.
+(I still haven't found a satisfying solution or good pen for it.
+One idea would be to insert transparent paper for the drawings.)

 ## Conclusion

 Whatever the case may be, the assignment accompanies me beyond.
 I'm taking the test-book with me and from time to time I put it and the algorithm into someones hand and see what happens.
 Eventually I want to accumulate the results and transcribe the best outputs into the plant book - another way of a plant collection.

 [1]: Werner Stangl: Algorithmus; lexikon.stangl.eu; http://lexikon.stangl.eu/3027/algorithmus-algorythmus-algorhythmus/ (30.03.2017)